grasmanek94/VirtualGameSandbox/readme.txt

 but that's what we have injectors for. (loaders)

 Instructions:
-Unpack .VHD to directory
+Unpack .VHD to any directory and name it "game.vhd" Place LaunchGame.exe where game.vhd is
-Place LaunchGame.exe
 Execute LaunchGame.exe
 Open newly created drive
 Put game files on VHD